-- 1) TF 2: teaching faculty appointed by the faculty senate. - 2) SF 4; staff members appointed by the staff senate (one representative from each staff senate division). - 3) AD 4; administrative staff members appointed by the administrator's senate (one representative from each administrator's senate division). - 4) SF 1: representative appointed from athletics, diversity, external affairs, or legal affairs Administrative Staff 6; one from each division as determined by Vice Presidents of Business and Administration, Student Success, Advancement, Academic Affairs, ITS, CIO, and President's Reports. - 5) HR representative 1; appointed by the Assistant Vice President for Human Resources. - 6) Ex-Officio 2; Assistant Vice President for Human Resources and Vice President for Operations (non-voting).
+- 1) TF 2: teaching faculty elected by the Faculty Senate. - 2) SF 4; staff members elected by the Staff Senate (one representative from each staff senate division). - 3) AD 4; administrative staff members elected by the Administrators Senate (one representative from each Administrators Senate division). - 4) SF 1: representative appointed from athletics, diversity, external affairs, or legal affairs - 5) Administrative Staff 6; one from each division as determined by Vice Presidents of Business and Administration, Student Success, Advancement, Academic Affairs, ITS, CIO, and President's Reports. - 6) HR representative 1; appointed by the Assistant Vice President for Human Resources. - 7) Ex officio (nonvoting) 2; Assistant Vice President for Human Resources and Vice President for Operations (non-voting).